Best of British Tour

 Think of historical Scottish characters and vivid images of Rob Roy and William ‘Braveheart’ Wallace immediately spring to mind.
 What could be better than dedicating a full day in the stomping grounds of these larger than life heroes?
 That is why Albatross plan a fascinating day in the landscape of the Trossachs and our expert, local guide spins wee yarns as we follow their immortal footsteps through Stirling Castle.
 A day of legends!

-Driving east, we stop at Pickering where we board a heritage train of the North Yorkshire Moors Railway for the ride to Goathland.
-With its charming 1930 village atmosphere, this station is known to many as Aidensfield in the television series Heartbeat, and also as the bewitching Hogsmeade Station in the first Harry Potter film.
-From here we drive to the coastal town of Whitby, once home to the famous explorer Captain Cook, where we enjoy lunchtime at leisure.
+Driving east, we stop at Pickering where we board a heritage train of the North Yorkshire Moors Railway for the ride to the coastal town of Whitby, once home to the famous explorer Captain Cook.
+Sit back and relax as we pass by charming villages, such as Goathland - known to many as Aidensfield in the television series Heartbeat, and the bewitching Hogsmeade Station in the first Harry Potter film.
+Lunchtime is at leisure in Whitby.
 This afternoon we visit Castle Howard, the setting for the famous TV drama ‘Brideshead Revisited’.

-A special treat today as we step back in time inside the notorious Galleries of Justice in Nottingham on our private ‘Crime and Punishment’ tour.
-You will be given a cell number and stand trial for your heinous crime.
+A special treat today as we step back in time inside the notorious National Justice Museum in Nottingham.
+This amazing museum uses a host of exhibitions, memorabilia, colourful historical characters & interactive activities relating to justice, the law, crime and punishment.
+In a courtroom performance you may stand trial for your heinous crime.
 Will you be executed?
 Or worse still, be deported from here to that horrendous colony – Australia!
 Be locked in the old deportation cells before experiencing the ordeals on the ‘Convict Ship’.
-Voted Britain’s No. 1 Small Tourism Attraction in 2014, this amazing museum has a host of exhibitions and memorabilia.
-Arriving in Stratford-upon-Avon we visit Anne Hathaway’s cottage before settling into our central hotel, where we stay for the next two nights.
-Tonight enjoy a traditional roast dinner with all the trimmings in a local restaurant.
+Arriving in Stratford-upon-Avon we visit Anne Hathaway’s cottage before settling into our central hotel, where we stay for the next three nights.

 This morning we visit nearby Warwick and its medieval castle.
 An expert local guide will join us to breathe life into a thousand years of secrets which hide in the shadows of the castle – tales of murder, mystery, intrigue and scandal.
 After also visiting Shakespeare’s Birthplace the rest of the day and evening will be free to relax and wander the streets of Elizabethan Stratford-upon-Avon.